Updated October 2022

-In this post, we're focussing on everything payroll-related, from training requirements to typical workplace pros and cons, to the latest job market stats for Manitoba and Winnipeg.
+In this post, we're focusing on everything payroll-related, from training requirements to typical workplace pros and cons to the latest job market stats for Manitoba and Winnipeg.

 But before we begin, let's review what a payroll clerk does.
 Typical responsibilities in this role include:

 - Preparing statements of earnings for employees (showing gross and net salaries and deductions for benefits, pension plans, garnishments, etc.)

 - Processing documents for leaves, medical insurance, pension plans, etc.

 - Preparing T4 statements